If you’ve ever asked yourself “How does a 401(k) work?”, this post is for you. But first, how would you like free money?

 But before we get into the specifics of how a 401(k) works — and how you can take advantage of it — let’s talk about retirement accounts in general.
-Before you put money into any investment, you should understand WHY you’re doing it.

-The freakish power of retirement accounts
+- The incredible power of retirement accounts

 To show you what I mean, we need to first look at your typical paycheck.

 Say you get $100 for work you did.
 Before you even see a single cent, Uncle Sam takes his cut, and you get whatever is left over.
 Let’s keep everything simple and ignore state and local taxes for now.

 |Money you earned||$100|